 Stephanie and Jonah

-When Jonah and Stephanie came to MedSchoolCoach, they both had dreams of attending medical school.
-As a couple, they knew they wanted to at least be in the same city if not the same school.
-Both are graduates of the University of Colorado, Boulder and worked with their advisor, Dr. Aubrey Jordan, extensively through the application cycle.
+Jonah and Stephanie came to MedSchoolCoach with dreams of attending medical school.
+As a couple, they wanted to at least be in the same city, if not the same school.
+Both graduated from the University of Colorado, Boulder and worked with their Physician Advisor, Dr. Aubrey Jordan, extensively through the application cycle.

-This month, we were so excited to learn that they were both accepted into their first choice—Rush Medical School in Chicago!
+Recently, they were both accepted into their first choice—Rush Medical School in Chicago!

 “Through the supportive and collaborative assistance we received from our MedSchoolCoach advisor, we are ecstatic to have been accepted to Numerous allopathic medical programs and will be matriculating into our dream school in several months!
 We plan to spend the upcoming months Continuing our work at a local non-profit and enjoy our beautiful state parks.
 The advice that we would give to those looking to apply this cycle is not to allow any perceived odds discourage you from pursuing your dreams.
 May the odds be ever in your favor!”